Geopolitical Impacts of the Fourth Industrial Revolution

 Since energy can be seen as the life-blood of modern economies, reliable, affordable and secure access to it is recognized as a priority in terms of national security.
 Moreover, the control of energy sources that are needed by others is something that confers profound geostrategic advantages in times of both war and peace.
 That has been fairly evident in the history of fossil fuels, especially considering that their supplies are – by definition – limited.

-However, even though it will diminish the influence of prominent oil and gas exporters in terms of international politics, the arrival of more sustainable energies will not abolish the geopolitical importance of energy security.
+However, even though it will diminish the influence of prominent oil and gas exporters in terms of international politics, the arrival of more sustainable energies will not abolish the pressing geopolitics of energy security.
 It will simply readjust the corresponding parameters of strategic competition.
 For example, the availability of arable land and fresh water – which are needed in order to grow the crops from which ethanol is produced – will be increasingly important.

 Likewise, solar energy offers an incommensurable potential, but not every region of the planet is equally suitable for technically harnessing it in the most efficient way.
 Hence, the areas that receive a higher and more direct insolation would be better positioned than those that are closer to the Earth’s poles.
 Interestingly, the MENA (Middle East and North Africa) region is ideal for placing solar panels thanks to its geographical location, which is ironic taking into account the dramatic events it has experienced for more than a century regarding the geopolitics of oil.